Instructions to Authors Preparing Articles for Publication in

 d) Internet sources:

-- Locations of figures in the text should be marked as follows:
+- The locations of the figures in the text should be marked as follows … (Figure 1) … (Table 1).

-- Permission to publish must be obtained for uncopyrighted graphic and illustrative material.
+- Permission to publish must be obtained for copyrighted graphic and illustrative material.
 Please include proof of permission alongside the copyrighted visual material that you submit to the editor.